8 Reasons To Keep Your Personal Life Private

 Truth be told, everyone’s reality and experiences are totally different from each other.

-Living under constant spotlight either physically or online can lead to increased stress and emotional dilemmas.
+Living under a constant spotlight, either physically or online, can increase stress and emotional dilemmas.

 Maintaining privacy helps you maintain your psychological well-being and allows you to focus on your thoughts without focusing on people’s approval or validation.